KasparEtter/ef1p/pages/email/email.md

   you see an address which identifies you.
   The good thing about VERP is that it works very reliably.
   On the downside, mail clients can make use of this technique only with [subaddressing](#subaddressing).
-  Since the syntax for this is specific to each email service provider if subaddressing is supported at all, I'm not aware of any mail clients which use VERP to enhance the user experience of delivery failures.
+  Since the syntax for this is specific to each mailbox provider if subaddressing is supported at all, I'm not aware of any mail clients which use VERP to enhance the user experience of delivery failures.
   Moreover, VERP requires that the message is transmitted separately for each recipient.
   While a single message can be delivered to several recipients by using several `RCPT` `TO` commands,